-The long-term expected rate of return on DRS pension plan investments of 7.5% was determined using a building-block-method.
+The long-term expected rate of return on the DRS pension plan investments of 7.4 percent was determined using a buildingblock-method.
 In selecting this assumption, the Office of the State Actuary (OSA) reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered capital market assumptions and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
-The WISB uses the capital market assumptions and their target asset allocation to simulate future investment returns over various time horizons.
+The WSIB uses the capital market assumptions and their target asset allocation to simulate future investment returns over various time horizons.